-In 1784, not long after his service to the fledgling United States was finished, Virginia Militia Colonel Richard C. Anderson moved to Kentucky.
+In 1784, not long after his service to the fledgling United States was finished, Virginia Militia Colonel Richard C. Anderson moved to Kentucky – at the time still part of Virginia.
 He settled in an area about ten miles east of Louisville.
 He called his homestead Soldiers Retreat.

 Anderson had served as an aide de camp to General Lafayette and also as an aide to General Nelson during the siege of Yorktown.
 Wounded at Trenton and more seriously wounded at Savannah, he retired to Soldiers Retreat and lived the life of an honored citizen in Kentucky.

 But even more auspicious was the career of his son.
 Robert Anderson was born at Soldiers Retreat in 1805.
 He graduated from West Point in 1831, but almost immediately resigned his commission in the regular army.
 He accepted the position of colonel of volunteers in the Illinois State Militia in 1832, with the goal of fighting in the Black Hawk War.

 One of Anderson’s first acts as colonel was to swear in new volunteer officers.
 One of these, a young lawyer from Springfield named Abraham Lincoln, was sworn in as a captain.